-Tax Attorney Helping Individuals who Owe the IRS in Jersey City and all of New Jersey
+Tax Attorney Helping Individuals who Owe the IRS in Bergen County and all of New Jersey

 If you owe money to the IRS, there are several options available to you.
 The most important thing to keep in mind is to act.
 If you ignore the problem, it will only make matters worse.
 As an arm of the federal government, the IRS has broad powers to collect the money from you by seizing funds in your bank account (issuing levies), garnishing paychecks, filing liens which impact your credit, and in more extreme cases, seizing assets such as a vehicle or real property.